rafizakhatun121/-the-Modified-Secant-Method-cse261.4-/README.md

 # Modified Secant Method Function:
 // This section implements the Modified Secant method using one initial guess,
 // a small delta, and stops when the error < error_limit or max iterations are reached.
-# Modified Secant Method in C
+# Modified Secant Method in C:

 This section implements the **Modified Secant Method** for root finding.
 It requires: